vanScoota/RunPG/README.md

 #### Added
 - public properties to activate/deactivate skills
 - when chrouching collider changes so the head does'nt disappear within the wall

+### [0.1.6] - 2019-01-15
+#### Added
+- script so main camera follows the player
+- boundaries for the camera so it stops when level is over
+- imroved sample scene level